1940

 regular occurrence with Jack, cemented his standing as TWA's most beloved and valued leader.

-In regard to Robert Serling, I had the honor of meeting him in Tucson, (November of 2008) at
+In regard to Robert Serling, I had the honor of meeting him in Tucson (November of 2008) at

-his office before he passed away and conversed with him several times thereafter.
+his office before he passed away and conversed with him several times, thereafter.
 When I say

-honor I mean it in every sense of the word.
+honor, I mean it in every sense of the word.
 He was an avid fan of Jack Frye and he actually

 met Jack early on in his career.
 Bob and I shared a passion for airline history and he wholly

-endorsed my work, even to point of offering to write a forward for my eventual book pro-bono,
+endorsed my work, even to point of offering to write a forward for my eventual book pro-bono.

-passion.
+his faith in my passion.
 I asked him why he didn’t do a biography on Frye himself?
-He told me he was involved
+He told me

-me with his brother Rod’s agent (his at the time) for publication when the time was right.
-Bob
+offered to connect me with his brother Rod’s agent (Bob's too, at the time) for publication when

-always felt that Frye had never been given adequate credit for his involvement in aviation and
+the time was right.
+Bob always felt that Frye had never been given adequate credit for his

-my project was long overdue in his mind.
+involvement in aviation and my project was long overdue in his mind.

-When I met Bob he had just finished a book about Alaska Airlines which was not initiated by
+When I met Bob he had just finished a book about Alaska Airlines, which was not initiated by

-him but by the airline.
+him, but by the airline.
 This shows how valued his efforts were to the airline industry.
 He told

 me they had requested and commissioned him to do a book commemorating 75-years of the

 Alaska Airline saga.
-Bob wrote the anniversary book in a candid manner as is his style and in
+Bob wrote the anniversary book in a candid manner, as is his style, and in

 my opinion the end result is much more refreshing than the typical historic narrative.
 The

-conveying he was quite taken aback.
+it, conveying he was quite taken aback.
 I guess corporate Alaska Airlines didn’t realize Alaska,

 like so many other airlines, had a rather gritty sojourn.
 However, he accomplished what they